The Constant Width Measure Set, the Spherical Measure Set and isoperimetric equalities for planar ovals: The stability of improved isoperimetric inequalities

 \begin{cor} Under the same assumptions of Theorem \ref{ThmStabIneqMax1}, one gets

 \end{cor}

-From Theorem \ref{ThmIsoEq1} we can easily obtain the second improved isoperimetric inequality (see Theorem \ref{ThmImpIsoIneq2}), study its stability property and obtain similar results like these in Corollary \ref{CorBoundCwms}, but for the Wigner caustic of an oval.
+By Theorem \ref{ThmIsoEq1} we can easily obtain the second improved isoperimetric inequality (see Theorem \ref{ThmImpIsoIneq2}), study its stability property and obtain similar results like these in Corollary \ref{CorBoundCwms}, but for the Wigner caustic of an oval.

 \begin{thm}(Improved isoperimetric inequality 2) Let $\M$ be a closed regular simple convex planar curve.
 Then

 where $L_{\M}, A_{\M}, \widetilde{A}_{\Cwms(\M)}$ are the length of $\M$, the area bounded by $\M$ and the oriented area of the Constant Width Measure Set of $\M$, respectively.
 The equality in (\ref{IsoEq}) holds if and only if $\M$ is a centrally symmetric. \end{thm}